How does long-acting, injected naltrexone buffer against opioid use?

 Next, taking a qualitative approach to better understand the data, the authors plotted treatment attendance and opioid urine drug test results for each participant across a 24-week clinical trial.
 Several patterns emerged.

-Secondly, in the group receiving injection naltrexone, weeks of opioid use tended to occur in isolation – a positive week was followed immediately by a negative week.
+Secondly, in the group receiving injection naltrexone, weeks of opioid use tended to occur in isolation; in other words, a positive week was typically immediately followed by a negative week.
 In one or more instances in 16 of 124 patients (13%) receiving placebo, a week with a positive urine drug test result was followed immediately by another week with a positive urine drug test result, whereas only 6 of 126 patients (5%) receiving injection naltrexone showed this pattern of consecutive weeks of positive urine drug test results.
 Finally, in absolute terms, more patients receiving injection naltrexone (31%; 39 of 126) were present and had negative urine drug test results across all 24 weeks compared with those receiving placebo (20%; 25 of 124), though this difference did not quite meet statistical significance (p= 0.051), meaning the probability that this finding was a result of chance was slightly greater than the standard accepted threshold of 5%.

 WHAT ARE THE IMPLICATIONS OF THE STUDY FINDINGS?